Generic name: tolbutamide [ tole-BUE-ta-mide ]

 Tolbutamide is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember (with food if your doctor instructs you to).
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take your dose as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of tolbutamide can cause severe hypoglycemia.

 Symptoms of severe hypoglycemia include extreme weakness, nausea, tremors, sweating, confusion, trouble speaking, fast heartbeats, or seizure.